volcanicminds/playbook/common-questions.md

 ## What are the strengths of the playbook?

 A business playbook is a collection of documents, processes, and guidelines that define how a company operates.
-It acts as a roadmap for employees, stakeholders, partners, and customers to comprehend our values and philosophy.
+It acts as a roadmap for employees, stakeholders, partners, and clients to comprehend our values and philosophy.
 Here are a few reasons why having a business playbook is crucial for us:

-- Consistency: it serves as a guide for ensuring that all members of the company are aligned in their commitment to quality, transparency, and customer satisfaction.
+- Consistency: it serves as a guide for ensuring that all members of the company are aligned in their commitment to quality, transparency, and client satisfaction.

-- Clarity: well-designed policies, procedures, and guidelines provide transparency to employees, customers, and stakeholders on company operations.
+- Clarity: well-designed policies, procedures, and guidelines provide transparency to employees, clients, and stakeholders on company operations.

 - Reputation: one of the missions of Volcanic Minds is to build a good reputation.
 A business playbook helps ensure that the company consistently delivers on its promises.

 - Efficiency: a playbook can enhance operational efficiency by defining processes and procedures, leading to improved productivity, cost savings, and profitability.

-- Growth: it can promote growth by establishing a good reputation, attracting and retaining customers, creating opportunities for revenue growth, and reducing costs through increased efficiency and productivity
+- Growth: it can promote growth by establishing a good reputation, attracting and retaining clients, creating opportunities for revenue growth, and reducing costs through increased efficiency and productivity

 ## How frequently is this playbook updated?